Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/1-introduction/+page.md

 The `EntryPoint.sol` contract also allows for optional add-ons, such as a Signature Aggregator and a Paymaster.
 These add-ons can be used to further optimize gas fees and improve user experience.

 #### Signature Aggregator
-An optional add-on to the `EntryPoint.sol` contract is the signature aggregator.
-This component collects and verifies multiple signatures, ensuring that only authorized transactions are processed.
+An optional add-on to the EntryPoint.sol contract is the signature aggregator.
+This add-on lets you define multiple signatures to be aggregated and verified.
+This means that other users can sign transactions on the same wallet or multi-sign logic can be added, such as requiring multiple signatures before authorizing transactions.

 #### Pay Master
 Another optional component is the pay master.
 It handles gas payments, allowing users to pay for transactions in various ways, not limited to the native cryptocurrency.